 The vehicle may also have a Rear Vision Camera (RVC).
-See Rear Vision Camera (RVC) on page 9-60 for more information.

-If the vehicle has RVC, the \circlearrowleft button for turning the dimming feature on or off will not be available.
+See Rear Vision Camera (RVC) on page 9-52 for more information.
+If the vehicle has a RVC, the button for turning the automatic dimming rearview mirror feature on or off will not be available.

-Vehicles with OnStar have three additional control buttons for the OnStar system.
-See your dealer for more information about OnStar and how to subscribe to it.
-See the OnStar Owner Guide for more information about the services OnStar provides.
+Vehicles with OnStar have three additional control buttons located at the bottom of the mirror.
+See a dealer for more information about OnStar and how to subscribe to it.
+See OnStar Overview on page 14-1.